lightbulb with clean energy icons overlaid

 • Any other information required by the Minister of Natural Resources.

 The taxpayer must have received written confirmation of certain details from the Minister of Natural Resources following the submission of the project plan.
-Similar to the ITCs discussed above, the property must be new and must be situated in and intended to be used exclusively in Canada.
+Like the ITCs discussed above, the property must be new and must be situated in and intended to be used exclusively in Canada.

 Additional annual compliance requirements: